 I glued them 1/2" from the top for the top ones and 1/2" from the bottom for the bottom ones.
 I eyeballed the space in between.
 They are about 5/8" apart.

 -I did the back wall next.
 I used clapboard siding.
 And the bottom trim is that same bass wood strip at 1/4".
 I painted all that white.
 Make sure you use thin coats on the cardboard or it will warp with the moisture.
 Just take your time.
 I had a bit of warping but I actually think it looks older that way.
-I think I ended up doing 3 coats of white on the walls, 1 coat on the floor and 1 coat on the ceiling.
+I think I ended up doing 3 coats of white on the walls, 1 coat on the floor and 1 coat on the ceiling.-I hot glued the roof on.
+And I put on the ceiling trim.
+I had dental moulding for one call and 1/8" bass strip for the clapboard wall.

 -I made "tin" tiles for my ceiling using my hot glue technique: http://www.cinderellamoments.com/2010/07/shabby-chic-dollhouse-tin-tiles.html